nus-cs2113-AY2425S1/ip/README.md

 ## Editing the Data File
 Task data is saved as a CSV file at the designated file path.
 Advanced users can update data directly by editing that file.

-> **Caution:** If your changes to the data file make its format invalid, the application may discard all data and start with an empty file at the next run.
-Therefore, it is recommended to take a backup of the file before editing it.
-Certain edits can cause the app to behave unexpectedly, so proceed with caution.

 ## Command Summary

 | Command              | Description                                                       | Format                              | Example                          |